 Though migration may make a difference in where the future workforce will come from, the OECD predicts that the individuals with a higher education in the working age population from the EU countries is likely to increase from 26% in 2015 to 34% .”

 By 2030 more than 60% of science, technology, engineering and mathematics(STEM) educated young people will come from non OECD countries mainly India and China.

-Many people unconsciously recruit profiles like their own.
-But there ar many advantages in looking at the alternative profiles and promoting a diverse workplace.
+Many people unconsciously recruit people with similar profiles to their own.
+But there are many advantages in looking at the alternative profiles and promoting a diverse workplace.
 This article will highlight the top reasons to recruit diverse employees.

-In many companies, the workforce is very homogenous.
+In many companies, the workforce is very homogeneous.
 It is, after all, easier to recruit people just like you.
 But is this always an advantage?
-Not according to manager in HR-ON, Ali E. Cevik.
-He has matched hundreds of candidates with the right company through the years.
+Not according to the manager at HR-ON, Ali E. Cevik.
+He has matched hundreds of candidates with the right company over the years.